arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 bad file without  newline in the endanother good file with newline in the end
 ```
 problem is in the first file, but it is the second one to get printed the wrong way.
-No such misattrbution issue with newline-first.
+No such misattribution issue with newline-first.

 If it is ok to end each file with `\n`, then it is ok to start it with `\n`.

 Having lines start with `\n` maintains the simplicity of unix utilities, but is a bit simpler to visualize in editor.

 Imagine that in parallel universe text and binary files are different in the very first character.
-What a science finction we could live in!
+What a science fiction we could live in!

 **Do I really want to change all files to newline-first?**
 Of course not.